whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 Countless people have dreamed of revolution, but too few revolutionaries have studied healthy cultures and learned what it takes to generate a society of mutual respect, spiritual strength and courageous solidarity.
 Without this understanding, too many revolutions merely exchange one ruling class for another.

 Unfortunately, many people do not even try to confront injustices in their unhealthy culture.
-How have rulers trained conquered people not to have the personal strength to stand for what's right, instead tolerating endless exploitation, discrimination, pollution, and corruption?
-And how do healthy cultures train people instead to have that deep personal strength to stand for what's right at any cost?
+How have rulers trained conquered people not to have the spiritual strength to stand for what's right, instead tolerating endless exploitation, discrimination, pollution, and corruption?
+And how do healthy cultures train people instead to have deep spiritual strength no matter what?

-To explore deep spiritual training, join me in _Chapter 9: Why Is Shame So Common?_
+Explore deep spiritual training in _Chapter 9: Why Is Shame So Common?_

 <div style="break-after:page"></div>